About

 Risikogebiete Deutschland

 The website shows a map of the weekly reported SARS-CoV-2 by age group and Region (Landkreis).
 The website and underling analysis was used as basis for multiple German press articles (e.g. ZDF, PNN or Focus).
 For the weekly cases I use a rolling sum of the last 7 days.
-The incidence (cases per 100.000 residents) is calculated using the population data retrieved from destatis.
+The incidence (cases per 100.000 residents) is calculated for each available age bracket using the population data retrieved from destatis.
 The website should update every 4 hours via a github workflow.
-It uses higcharts in the frontend for plotting and our python coronavirus toolbox for data retrieval.
+It uses a custom plotting routine using D3 for the interactive map and our coronavirus data retrieval toolbox for data updates.

 Test-trace-isolate simulator